-Stine Sandermann, founder, designer, brand manager at Sandermann, speaks about her journey in the business of sustainable fashion using only pre-consumer waste materials and zero waste design approaches to textile and fashion design.
+Stine Sandermann is the founder, designer and brand manager at Sandermann.
+She speaks about her journey in the business of sustainable fashion using only pre-consumer waste materials and zero-waste design approach.

 I started back in 2012.
 My mother had a phase where she loved to spin her own wool yarns on her wooden spinning wheel.
 I was one year into my studies in Fashion Design and knew absolutely nothing about wool or sustainability.
 One fine day, out of boredom, I went with her to collect raw wool from a local sheep breeder.
 On our way back home, I asked her what the sheep breeder would do with all the bags of wool we didn’t pick up; “he would just burn it,” she answered.